EU and EEA citizens in Scotland

 All four publications make it clear that we believe the UK should remain in the European single market and continue to benefit from the free movement of people.

 The First Minister, in her open letter to EU citizens immediately after the referendum, called on the UK Government to provide assurances that those living here would have their rights protected and to make it clear that Scotland remains a stable and open place to live, study, work and do business.
-The First Minister has written another open letter to all EU citizens in Scotland in April 2019, telling them how much we value their contribution and urging them to stay in Scotland.
+The First Minister wrote a second open letter to all EU citizens in Scotland in April 2019, telling them how much we value their contribution and urging them to stay in Scotland.
 The First Minister has now written a third open letter to all EU citizens in Scotland in October 2019 underlining the importance of applying to the EU Settlement Scheme and sharing information on the support available to EU citizens in Scotland.”

 As well as publicly stating our desire for EU citizens to remain in Scotland, we have produced the 'Stay in Scotland' package of practical support and advice.
-This package includes a range of resources to support EU citizens and employers with EU staff, as well as £250,000 of dedicated resource for community based support across Scotland.
+This package includes a range of resources to support EU citizens and employers with EU staff.

 UK Government resources

 - UK Government website on the status of EU citizens in the UK